YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 ```
 will display
 ```
-Product ID 3, Mouse, RMB 100.0, Rating 3.00
+Product ID 3, Mouse, RMB 100.00, Rating 3.0
-Product ID 4, Table, RMB 300.0, Rating 5.50
+Product ID 4, Table, RMB 300.00, Rating 5.5
-Product ID 1, Phone, RMB 7000.0, Rating 4.50
+Product ID 1, Phone, RMB 7000.00, Rating 4.5
-Product ID 2, Laptop, RMB 10000.0, Rating 4.50
+Product ID 2, Laptop, RMB 10000.00, Rating 4.5
 ```
 Note that when having the same price, the purchased products will be displayed by the purchase time.

 `public boolean refundProduct(Product product)`

 **Bonus** Return the product to its store and get the money back.
 Return `true` if this customer has indeed purchased this product before.
-Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly; In addition, the `productList` and `income` of the corresponding store should also be updated (suppose that the store adds this product back to its product list and could re-sell this product).
+Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly; In addition, the corresponding store should enable the refund process to update the `productList` and `income`.

-Tip: to associate a product and its corresponding store, you may use a `HashMap` to map their IDs (`<productID, storeID>`).
+Tip: to associate a product and its corresponding store, you may use a `HashMap` to map their IDs (`<productID, storeID>`).  **??**

 ## Submission
 You need to submit `BigBinary.java` for question 1, `Product.java`, `Store.java`, `Customer.java` and `SortBy.java` for question 2.